corsairmarks/sharkanian_portraits_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.0.*, the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.2 "Herbert," the latest version when this was written.
 Updates include:

 * Update the namelist to account for all built-in army types, remove obsolete entries; Army names more lore-friendly
 * Remove alternate (blank) city graphics - mostly they were to try and get a static diplomacy backdrop but only worked for colonies with city size 4; set the `graphical_culture` to not define a cityset